British Leyland (BL) and Ralph Broad’s Broadspeed racing team collaborated to make the Jaguar XJ12C into a race car.

 At the first round at Monza

-two engines in practice due to oil surge problems because of the high cornering forces, the same issue that had troubled other teams the
+engines in practice due to oil surge problems because of the high cornering forces, the same issue that had troubled other teams the previous year.

-previous year.
 From the start Fitzpatrick took the lead in the four hour race and disappeared into the distance.
-But after a little over an hour the
+But after a little over an hour the engine cried

 The Austrian Salzburgring